Pharma QMS: Quality Management Software for Pharmaceutical Manufacturing

 Deviation Management and Investigation

 Every departure from a validated process, an approved procedure, or a batch record step requires a documented deviation investigation.
 The investigation must determine whether the deviation had an actual or potential impact on product quality, identity, strength, purity, or potency.
 The impact assessment determines whether the batch can proceed to release, requires additional testing, or must be rejected.
+Pharmaceutical deviation management distinguishes planned deviations — departures from standard procedure approved in advance with pre-defined acceptance criteria — from unplanned deviations, which require immediate investigation and impact assessment before any disposition decision.

-eLeaP’s deviation management workflow categorises deviations by type — planned or unplanned — and by severity.
+eLeaP’s deviation management workflow categorizes deviations by type — planned or unplanned — and by severity.
 The investigation record captures the description of the deviation, the immediate impact assessment, the root cause determination, and the disposition recommendation.
 When the deviation requires a CAPA, the CAPA record is initiated from within the deviation record, preserving the link between the deviation event and the corrective action taken.
 Recurrent deviations on the same process step or equipment unit surface in trending reports, enabling proactive identification of systemic issues before they generate a regulatory observation.

 Out-of-Specification Investigation